-Duct Repair + Sealing Contents
+Duct Repair & Sealing Contents

 Duct repair and sealing is a challenging and important job.
 Done right it can bring increased comfort, safety and health to the home's occupant while saving them money on their heating and cooling bills.
 The purpose of this guide is to assist you, the duct repair and sealing professional, with getting the job done right the first time - every time.
-Below is a list of provided materials in this section
+Below is a list of provided materials in this section.

 Health + Safety 8

-Duct Sealing Checklist 9
+Duct Sealing Checklist.
+9

-Critical Detail: Sealing Ducts .
-12
+Critical Detail: Sealing Ducts 12

 Additional Job Aids

-Critical Detail: Installing Metal Ducts .
-14
+Critical Detail: Installing metal Ducts 14

-Critical Detail: Installing Flex Ducts .
-16
+Critical Detail: Installing Flex Ducts 16

-Critical Detail: Installing Duct Support for Flex Ducts .
-18
+Critical Detail: Installing Duct Support for flex Ducts 18

-Critical Detail: Installing Duct Straps .
-20
+Critical Detail: Installing Duct Straps 20

-Information Sheet: Accessing Duct Leakage Sites .
-22
+Information Sheet: Accessing Duct leakage Sites 22

-Tech Tips: Accessing Duct Leakage Sites .
-23
+Tech Tips: Accessing Duct leakage Sites 23

-Critical Detail: Sealing Small, Medium + Large Holes .
-26
+Critical Detail: Sealing Small, medium + large Holes 26

-Critical Detail: Installing Bar-faced Return Grilles .
-33
+Critical Detail: Installing bar-faced Return grilles 33

 The introduction to this manual introduced EPA's Healthy Indoor Environment Protocols for Home Energy Upgrades.
 The document is a useful tool for finding solutions for common issues that arise when completing home energy upgrades.
-This page will highlight some important details in the document in relation to safety when duct sealing.
+This page will highlight some important details in the document in relation to safety when implementing Home Performance work.